 - Hours – Pharm.
 D. clerkships are full time, (i.e. a minimum of forty hours per week, five days per week.)

-- Course – A clerkship at the Center for Patient Partnerships qualifies for: 760 – Pharmaceutical Care Clerkship (Elective clerkship rotations; inpatient or outpatient).
+- Course – Applied Advocacy Experience.
+A clerkship at the Center for Patient Partnerships qualifies for: 760 – Pharmaceutical Care Clerkship (Elective clerkship rotations; inpatient or outpatient).

 - Experience can count towards Consumer Health Advocacy Certificate.

 Pharm D (DPH-1, DPH-2, DPH-3) students can shadow Center faculty during their Introductory Pharmacy Practice Experiences (IPPE’s).
-This opportunity gives pharmacy students an introduction to patient advocacy, interaction in an interdisciplinary environment and contact with a diverse patient population.
+This opportunity gives pharmacy students an introduction to patient advocacy, interaction in an interprofessional environment and contact with a diverse patient population.
 During shadowing Pharm D students may attend a clinical seminar, sit in on a client meeting or meet with faculty.
-For more information contact us at firstname.lastname@example.org.
+Students are offered access on online modules on topics relevant to patients’ experience in the health care system.
+Module topics include: paying for care, private and public health insurance, private disability, employment issues, prescription drug coverage, clinical trials, cultural competency, medical decision-making, empowering clients, end-of-life, and team-based care).
+For more information contact us at email@example.com.

 Open to first or second year students.